pelya/dpmaster-udp-hole-punching/readme.txt

 Another way to use the log is to set maximum verbose output, but to enable it only when needed, and then to disable it afterwards.
-This is possible on the systems that provide processus signals USR1 and USR2, which means all supported systems except the Windows family.
+This is possible on the systems that provide POSIX signals USR1 and USR2, which means all supported systems except the Windows family.
 When dpmaster receives the USR1 signal, it opens its log file (or reopens it if it was already opened), dumps the list of all registered servers, and then proceeds with its normal logging.
 When it